Joplin tornado: Infrastructure

-The tornado also severely damaged critical infrastructure in the city, hampering emergency response and recovery efforts.
+The tornado severely damaged critical infrastructure in the city, hampering emergency response and recovery efforts.
 Approximately 4,000 electricity distribution poles were damaged, more than 110 mi of distribution line brought down, 135 transmission towers "affected," and an electrical substation in the path of the tornado was completely destroyed (two more were damaged, but reparably so).
 In the immediate aftermath of the storm, approximately 20,000 people were left without power, and those with homes left intact could not get it restored until 10–12 days later, when their dwellings were approved for safe occupancy.
 The ultimate cost of rebuilding Joplin's damaged electricity system was calculated at $25.7 million.

 The tornado also caused about 4,000 leaks in water service lines, dropping Joplin's water system pressure below operating level and necessitating a block-by-block effort to find and repair the service line leaks, with a water boil order issued for the entire city in the meantime.
 Water pressure was returned to normal outside of the damage area within 48 hours, and the water boil order was lifted after five and a half days.
 Approximately 3,500 gas meters and 55000 ft of gas main were damaged, and it took two weeks to stem every gas leak; some damaged mains could not be shut off because they served critical facilities like Freeman Health System, the lone remaining hospital in Joplin.
 In east Joplin, 3000–5000 lb of anhydrous ammonia was released from a valve at a trucking facility and quickly contained; no significant toxic releases occurred.

 With 21 cell towers down and fiber cables damaged, cellular communications—voice calls in particular, text messages less so—were heavily impeded.
 Temporary mobile cell towers were deployed by wireless carriers to fill the gap within 24 hours.
 By May 24, three towers owned by AT&T and Sprint had been restored.

 Insurance

 An early estimate from catastrophe risk modeling firm Eqecat, Inc. placed the insured losses from the tornado at $1–3 billion USD.
-By mid-June, more than 19,000 insurance claims had been filed, a number that eventually rose to 61,000, with a total payout of more than $2 billion—31% going to homeowners and 5% to those who lost vehicles.
+By mid-June, more than 19,000 insurance claims had been filed, a number that rose to 61,000, with a total payout of more than $2 billion—31% going to homeowners and 5% to those who lost vehicles.
 The impact on the insurance industry was not so much due to the number of claims, but the cumulative effect of such a large number of total losses.
 More than 2,500 local people employed in insurance were involved in some capacity.
 It was presumed that State Farm would assume the largest share of these losses, having market share of 27% for homeowners insurance and 21% for automobile insurance.

 The $2.8 billion in damage is the largest amount for a tornado since the Tuscaloosa-Birmingham EF4 which occurred in the same year.